localstack/docs/content/en/user-guide/integrations/aws-sam/index.md

 ## Debugging on VS Code

-To debug your Lambda functions in VS Code while using the SAM CLI with LocalStack, set up a launch configuration in the `.vscode/launch.json` file.
+To debug your Lambda functions in VS Code while using the SAM CLI's `sam local` command alongside other services provided by LocalStack, set up a launch configuration in the `.vscode/launch.json` file.
 Insert the following settings into the file: